blog page

 Reduced unwanted tooth tipping

-MARPE is an excellent option for patients who are no longer suitable for traditional RME but wish to avoid surgical treatment.
+MARPE is ideal for patients who are no longer suitable for RME but want to avoid surgery.

 What is SARPE?

-SARPE combines orthodontic expansion with a surgical procedure performed in a hospital setting.
-The surgeon releases the fused areas of the upper jaw so expansion can occur safely in fully grown adults.
+SARPE combines orthodontics with a surgical procedure performed in a hospital.
+The jaw is released surgically to allow safe expansion in adults.

 Best suited for: